apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ### `useMutation`

-We can type our `useMutation()` hooks the same way we type our `useQuery()` hooks.

-We can use the generated `gql()` function to define our GraphQL mutations, ensuring our mutation's variables and data are typed:
+We can type our `useMutation` hooks the same way we type our `useQuery` hooks.
+Using the generated `gql` function to define our GraphQL mutations, we ensure that our mutation's variables and return data are typed:

 ```tsx
 import React, { useState } from 'react';